FINAL REPORT: 30games-30nights

 Loudest fans singing the national anthem: Montreal.
 They’re loud in both of Canada’s official languages, and in-tune too!

 Best chants during the singing of the national anthem(s): Chicago for their deafening cheers during the singing of the national anthem, Dallas fans for shouting out “Stars,” Flames fans for shouting out “See” (C), when “O say can you see” is sung, and Jets fans for chanting “True North” when this phrase is sung in the Canadian national anthem.
 Very very cool!

-Most enjoyable hockey game: The Senators-Capitals game in Ottawa on April 4th.
+Most enjoyable hockey game during my 30games-30nights trip: The Senators-Capitals game in Ottawa on April 4th.
 Both teams needed the points for playoff position, and Ottawa jumped out to an early 3-0 lead.
 Washington tied up the game in the third period, and Kyle Turris scored a beauty for the Senators to win the game in overtime!
 Great game!

 Lowest priced beer: $8 at First Niagara Center (Buffalo).

 Favourite arena food items: Philly Cheesesteak (Philadelphia of course), Pyrogy Dog (Vancouver), Jumbo Jet Dog (Winnipeg), and a Reuben (Ottawa) were my favourites!
 (I usually only ate half or less of any of the arena foods suggested by fans, sometimes only a few bites.)

 Favourite Mascot: Sharkie from San Jose!
 I was not feeling very well for this game (which was #20 of my trip), and while it’s hard to believe, a visit by Sharkie absolutely lifted my spirits!
 Howler from the Arizona Coyotes was great too.
 He actually sought me out for a photo.